millerscout/ng2-introjs/README.md

 This service is an effort to make intro.js avaiable for Angular2.
 <p>
 <p>
-    If you need an angular1 use: (angular-intro.js)[https://github.com/mendhak/angular-intro.js], this component is almost aside the framework.
+    If you need an angular1 use: [angular-intro.js](https://github.com/mendhak/angular-intro.js), the service is almost the same aside the framework.
 </p>

 #Basic